hong-qing-liu/english-hong-qing-liu.github.io/_pages/about.md

-# 个人简介 (Profile)
+# Profile
 ![Illustration of combining vision and language modalities](/images/pp.png){: .align-right width="400px"}
-刘宏清于2009年博士毕业香港城市大学，电子工程系。2009到2013年，在新加坡国立大学，水下声学实验室，任研究员。2013年加入重庆邮电大学，通信学院，任教授，博导。刘宏清教授长期从事通信、信号处理、语音等多学科的研发工作。在IEEE Trans.
+Hongqing Liu received his Ph.D. in Electronic Engineering from City University of Hong Kong in 2009.
+From 2009 to 2013, he worked as a researcher at the Underwater Acoustics Laboratory, National University of Singapore.
+In 2013, he joined the School of Communication Engineering at Chongqing University of Posts and Telecommunications, where he currently serves as a professor and doctoral supervisor.
+Professor Liu has long been engaged in multidisciplinary R&D work in communications, signal processing, and speech.
+He has published over 200 SCI/EI-indexed academic papers in high-level international journals such as IEEE Trans.
 Geoscience and Remote Sensing, IEEE Trans.
 Image Processing, IEEE Trans.
 Signal Processing, IEEE Trans.
 Communications, IEEE Trans.
-Information Theory, The Journal of the Acoustical Society of America等国际高水平SCI期刊和IEEE ICASSP, INTERSPEECH, ICLR等国际著名会议上发表了被SCI/EI 检索的学术论文200余篇，近三年授权PCT 国际专利1 项、国家发明专利4 项。于2009年获得陕西省高等学校科学技术奖一等奖(No. 06C8) 和陕西省科技进步奖二等奖 (No. 06-2-010-R9)。于2016年获得IEEE DSP会议best paper award，获得SP，DSP等多个期刊的outstanding reviewer，IEEE高级会员，重庆市高层次人才，重庆英才。刘宏清现阶段主要从事统计信号处理方面的研究工作，着重研究语音信号处理。
+Information Theory, and The Journal of the Acoustical Society of America, as well as in prestigious international conferences like IEEE ICASSP, INTERSPEECH, and ICLR.
+In the past three years, he has been granted one PCT international patent and four national invention patents.
+In 2009, he received the First Prize of Shaanxi Higher Education Science and Technology Award (No. 06C8) and the Second Prize of Shaanxi Science and Technology Progress Award (No. 06-2-010-R9).
+In 2016, he received the Best Paper Award at the IEEE DSP conference, and he has been recognized as an outstanding reviewer for journals such as SP and DSP.
+He is a senior member of IEEE, a high-level talent in Chongqing, and a Chongqing talent.
+Professor Liu's current research focuses on statistical signal processing, with an emphasis on speech signal processing.

-# 研究方向
+# Research Directions

-- 语音信号处理：声学回声消除，声事件检测，主动/被动降噪，空间音频，声场控制以及音质恢复等。
+- Speech Signal Processing: Acoustic echo cancellation, sound event detection, active/passive noise reduction, spatial audio, sound field control, and audio quality restoration.
-- 智能音频信号处理：人工智能/深度学习算法研究，及其在音频信号处理方面的应用。
+- Intelligent Audio Signal Processing: Research on artificial intelligence/deep learning algorithms and their applications in audio signal processing.
-- 统计信号处理：阵列信号处理，目标跟踪，参数估计以及凸优化等。
+- Statistical Signal Processing: Array signal processing, target tracking, parameter estimation, and convex optimization.

-# 教学
+# Teaching
-- 信号与系统(中，英文，本科生)
+- Signals and Systems (Chinese & English, Undergraduate)
-- 数字信号处理(英文，本科生)
+- Digital Signal Processing (English, Undergraduate)
-- 现代信号处理技术(中，英文，研究生)
+- Modern Signal Processing Techniques (Chinese & English, Graduate)

-# 博士生招生
+# PhD Admissions
-- 具有电子工程或计算机专业的硕士学位
+- Master's degree in Electrical Engineering or Computer Science
-- 具有音频信号处理背景优先
+- Background in audio signal processing is preferred
-- 发表领域高水平论文优先
+- Publication of high-level papers in the field is preferred